jessicarboyle/semantic-similarity_nctedata/README.md

 **Data:**

 The open-source National Center for Teacher Effectiveness (NCTE) transcript dataset includes anonymized transcripts from teachers’ classroom observations from the NCTE Main Study [20].
 The observations occurred between 2010-2013 in 4th and 5th-grade elementary math classrooms across four dis-tricts, predominately serving historically marginalized stu-dents.
 The transcripts are linked with a variety of outcome variables including classroom observation scores, demograph-ic information, survey responses, and student scores.
 The en-tire NCTE dataset can be found at: https://github.com/ddemszky/classroom-transcript-analysis.
 This analysis focused on the classroom transcripts and the linked Classroom Atmosphere Scoring System (CLASS) data.
-Associated code and additional details about the data used in this analysis can be found at: https://github.com/jessicarboyle/student-academic-engagement-analysis.

 **Classroom Transcripts